Case Manager III - SSVF

 As part of the multidisciplinary SSVF Program team, Case Managers provide mobile, direct-client services that help participants achieve long-term housing stability by reducing functional, health and mental health barriers and promoting recovery and community integration.
 Responsibilities of the Case Manager include:

 WHAT YOU BRING

-- Provide crisis intervention services focused on enhancing the clients’ ability to independently problem solve, utilize effective coping skills, and manage own care.
+- Providing crisis intervention services that enhance client independence including their ability to problem solve, utilize effective coping skills, and manage and self-coordinate care

 We’re looking for candidates that: